 "This is indeed a tragic day for the NASA family, for the families of the astronauts who flew on STS-107, and likewise is tragic for the nation," stated NASA's administrator at the time, Sean O'Keefe.

-The search for debris took weeks, as it was shed over a field of some 2,000 square miles (5,180 square kilometers) in east Texas alone.
+The search for debris took weeks, as it was shed over a zone of some 2,000 square miles (5,180 square kilometers) in east Texas alone.
 NASA eventually recovered 84,000 pieces, representing nearly 40 percent of Columbia.
 Among them were the crew remains, which were identified with DNA.

 Report calls for more funding, emphasis on safety